 The Center is pleased to announce a three-year partnership with the James P. Geiss and Margaret Y. Hsu Foundation to provide residential fellowship support to a scholar of early modern China and its world, beginning with the 2023–24 academic year and concluding in 2025–26.

-As with all the Center’s fellowship recipients, Fellows selected through this opportunity will be assigned private studies with 24-hour access to the Center’s facilities, enjoy breakfasts and lunches prepared by the Center’s kitchen staff, and receive the support of the Center’s dedicated librarians.
+All Fellows are assigned private studies with 24-hour access to the Center’s facilities, enjoy meals prepared by the Center’s dining staff, and receive the support of the Center’s dedicated librarians.
 They may also take part in scholarly colloquia, reading groups, and social activities with other leading scholars from around the world.
-More information on these services can be found in our Frequently Asked Questions section.
+More information can be found in our Frequently Asked Questions section.